VinDr-CXR: An open dataset of chest X-rays with radiologist's annotations: Background Summary

 \section{Background \& Summary}

 Computer-aided diagnosis (CAD) systems for chest radiographs (also referred to as Chest X-ray or CXR) have recently achieved great success thanks to the availability of large labeled datasets and the recent advances of high-performance supervised learning algorithms~\cite{rajpurkar2017chexnet,rajpurkar2018deep,irvin2019chexpert,majkowska2020chest,rajpurkar2020chexpedition,tang2020automated,pham2020interpreting}.
 Leveraging deep convolutional neural networks (CNN)~\cite{LeCunBH:2015}, these systems can reach the expert-level performance in classifying common lung diseases and related findings.
 Training a CNN heavily relies on high quality datasets of annotated images.
-However, it is costly and time-consuming to build such datasets due to several constraints: (1) medical data are hard to retrieve from hospitals or medical centers; (2) physician's time is precious; (3) the annotation of medical images requires a consensus of several expert readers to overcome human bias~\cite{razzak2018deep}; and (4) it lacks an efficient labeling framework to manage and annotate large-scale medical datasets.
+However, it is costly and time-consuming to build such datasets due to several constraints: (1) medical data are hard to retrieve from hospitals or medical centers; (2) manual annotation by physicians is expensive; (3) the annotation of medical images requires a consensus of several expert readers to overcome human bias~\cite{razzak2018deep}; and (4) it lacks an efficient labeling framework to manage and annotate large-scale medical datasets.

 Notable public datasets of CXR include ChestX-ray8, ChestX-ray14~\cite{wang2017chestx}, Padchest~\cite{bustos2019padchest}, CheXpert~\cite{irvin2019chexpert}, and MIMIC-CXR~\cite{johnson2019mimic}.
 ChestX-ray14, an extended version of ChestX-ray8, was released by the US National Institutes of Health (NIH), containing over 112,000 CXR scans from more than 30,000 patients.
 Without being manually annotated, this dataset poses significant issues related to the quality of its labels~\cite{rayner}.
 Padchest consists of more than 160,000 CXR images, 27\% of which were hand-labeled by radiologists with 174 different findings and 19 diagnoses.
 The rest of the dataset were labeled using a Natural Language Processing (NLP) tool.
 Recently released CheXpert provides more than 200,000 CXRs of 65,240 patients, which were labeled for the presence of 14 observations using an automated rule-based labeler that extracts keywords from medical reports.
 Adopting the same labeling mechanism, MIMIC-CXR contains 377,110 images in DICOM format along with free-text radiology reports.
 Table~\ref{existing-data} provides a summary of the aforementioned datasets together with other ones of moderate sizes, including JSRT~\cite{shiraishi2000development}, Indiana~\cite{demner2016preparing}, MC~\cite{jaeger2014two}, and SH~\cite{jaeger2014two}.